leonardobuckalves/odin-rock-paper-scissors/README.md

 ## Rock Paper Scissors Game

-This game uses JavaScript only to play a rock paper scissors console game.
+In this game you play a rock paper scissors against a computer.